SemanticMediaWiki/SemanticExtraSpecialProperties/docs/01-extension.md

   placed in the corresponding folder, and contain the details required for the value annotation supported by the related property
 - Add a complementary test class (e.g. `MyExt1PropertyAnnotatorTest`) to test the newly added functionality
-- Register the service with the `ExtraPropertyAnnotator`
+- Register the service with the `DispatchingPropertyAnnotator`
-- Extend the `ExtraPropertyAnnotator` test to cover the newly added service
+- Extend the `DispatchingPropertyAnnotator` test to cover the newly added service

 ## Local extension